 Step 1: Reduce with intent to eliminate

 If you don’t really have any eating schedule and are a mindless snacker this is where you’ll have to start- you need to become aware and set a firm limit.
 Reduce with intent to eliminate snacking, first by compressing your eating window to a 12 hour period each day.
 Absolutely not a morsel of food to go into your mouth outside of this window.
-Pick your best 12 hours – usually from dinner to breakfast– it can be 6 pm to 6 am, 7 to 7, 8 to 8, etc. Once this is easy to do, then cut out all snacks.
+Pick your best 12 hours - usually from dinner to breakfast-- it can be from 6 pm to 6 am, 7 to 7, 8 to 8, etc. Once this is easy to do, then cut out all snacks.
 Three meals a day and no more!

 Step 2: Narrow the Feeding Window